UnLocker18/libs_tutorials/ReactPhysics3D-tutorial.md

 ### Integration with GLUT

 Now that you have ReactPhysics3D at your disposal you can build a basic application that applies physics to objects rendered using GLUT.
-The result will look like this.
+The result will look like this:

-Full code of the example [here](#integration-of-reactphysics3d-with-glut).

 <p  align="center">
   <img src="img/rp3d/rp3d_glut_example.gif" width="600px">
 </p>

+Full code of the example [here](#integration-of-reactphysics3d-with-glut).

 You can start with a basic GLUT application that draws, for example, a cube and a floor.